Beyond the sunset

 My most treasured 78 record is a spiritual called "Beyond the sunset."
 It speaks of a "glad reunion, with our dear loved ones who've gone before.
 In that fair home-land we'll know no parting, Beyond the sunset forever more."
 A heavenly home, a special place to make our home.

 A sense of "place" is a very strong human emotion.
 We all know what it's like to sell a family home.
 It's a gut-wrenching experience which only serves to remind us of the power of place.
-It's a loss of "here I am" and is by no means easy to deal with.
-All of us reinforce our identity in the things we own.
-We use possessions to proclaim ourselves to others, and probably even to ourselves.
-Material possessions establish identity and even serve to promote self-image.
+It's a loss of here I am and is by no means easy to deal with.
+All of us reinforce our identity by our association with a place.
+We use our place, our country, to proclaim ourselves to others, and probably even to ourselves; it establishes identity and promotes self-image.
 Our home does this more than anything else.

 Yet, there is more to a home than just peacock feathers, more than just display.
 There is the power of place.
 There is a sense where we root our being in the building and the earth.
 It is our nest and territory.
 It becomes part of us while becoming an expression of us.
-To see it destroyed is to see part of ourselves die.
-To leave it, is to abandon part of self.
+To see it destroyed is to see part of ourselves die; to leave it, is to abandon part of self.
 This is particularly so if we have raised children in it.
-So, a house is never quite an inanimate object.
-It is a home, our place.
+So, place, home, country, is never quite an inanimate object.

 "Beyond the sunset a hand will guide me